Creating and using code fragments

 To add a module containing procedures to a suitable location in the fragments library:

-- Determine the location where adding it is most appropriate by following the menu to a selected point and pressing Manage Fragments
+- Determine the location where adding it is most appropriate - below

 - Use the VBE built in Export feature menu: File » Export File (or CRTL-E).

-- In the dialog that pops up brose to the folder you identified in step 1. and press Save
+- In the dialog that pops up browse to the folder you identified in step 1. and press Save

 |All public procedure in a module inserted in a fragments subfolder appear in the menu.
 By make certain procedures Private you can hide them.|